FailAcademy/learning/wdp-vancouver/_slides/week-01/05b-css-best-practices.md

 }
 ```

-The color of the `h1` text will be red in this case.
+*What colour will the text be in this example?*

 ---